sfepy/sfepy/doc/users_guide.rst

                             save problem regions in a single mesh but mark them by using different element/node group numbers
-      --save-field-meshes   save meshes of problem fields (with extra DOF nodes) --save-region-field-meshes
-                            save meshes of regions of problem fields (with extra DOF nodes)
-      --solve-not           do not solve (use in connection with --save-*) --list=what           list data, what can be one of: {terms}
+      --save-field-meshes   save meshes of problem fields (with extra DOF nodes) --solve-not           do not solve (use in connection with --save-*) --list=what           list data, what can be one of: {terms}